THE TEMPORAL LOBES

-Since the male territorial conflict area is closed (see diagram above), such men do no longer have the need to be in charge (a concurrent megalomania constellation might give the impression of superiority and of being in command).
+Since the male territorial conflict area is closed (view the GNM diagram above), such men do no longer have the need to be in charge (a concurrent megalomania constellation might give the impression of superiority and of being in command).
 Generally, they are easy going and relaxed (“depressed”).
 They get along well with both men and women.
 They are good team players and women enjoy them as male friends.
 Instinctively, they treat them as their kind.
 Concerning a partner, they happily put their life into the hands of a strong female, particularly with a maturity stop (see submissiveness).

 The left-handed male

 While a right-handed male becomes with a territorial conflict soft and effeminate, a left-handed male displays instead an overly manly behavior, particularly in the presence of women.
-Due to his higher than normal testosterone level, he also has an increased sex drive (see Casanova Constellation).
+Due to his higher-than-normal testosterone level, he also has an increased sex drive (see Casanova Constellation).

-Contrary to the right-handed male, the left-handed man still acts territorial since his male territorial conflict area is open (see diagram above).
+Contrary to the right-handed male, the left-handed man still acts territorial since his male territorial conflict area is open (view the GNM diagram above).
 His mania provides him with the necessary strength to stand up and fight and to attack a second time, so to speak, in order to defend or regain his place.
 Hence, such men (or boys) have a tendency to be rebellious and to take charge.
 Only when he is in constellation with two territorial conflicts is a left-handed male no longer able to think in territorial terms.